-CTD cast and collection of water samples are carried out from the permanent station monthly from Porsild except for the periods where Porsild cannot operate due to ice (approx. May to late November).
+CTD cast and collection of water samples are carried out from the permanent station monthly from Porsild except for the periods where Porsild cannot operate due to ice.
 When the sea ice is safe, sampling will be carried out from the ice.